Darrell Long: Research

 and low-bandwidth multicast techniques for video on demand, among other topics.

 Awards and honors

 Long became an IEEE Fellow in 2006 "for contributions to storage systems architecture and performance".
 In 2008 he was inducted as a fellow of the American Association for the Advancement of Science.

+Philanthropy

+In 2022, Darrell Long and his wife Elaine established the Darrell and Elaine Long Endowment to promote excellence in the physical sciences and engineering.
+The endowment supported two annual awards—the Long Prize in Experimental Engineering and the Long Prize in Experimental Physics—given beginning in 2022 for the most outstanding doctoral dissertations in each field.
+In June 2025, the endowment was expanded to create the Long Family Professorship in Experimental Physics.
+The inaugural chairholder was Bruce A. Schumm, Distinguished Professor of Physics.